South Carolina Bar 2017-2018 Leadership Handbook

 All public relations and marketing duties are executed by Bar staff to ensure consistency of messaging and compliance with Bar policy.
 When communicating needs, please remember that the Bar staff needs a significant of lead time to publicize your activities for optimal media placement and success.
 Publicity and e-marketing schedules are maintained by the Communications Division staff to avoid messaging overload and optimum placement.
 Please abide by publication deadlines.

 For flyers, brochures, newsletters and other collateral material, sufficient time must be allowed for set-up, formatting and design, proofreading, printing or electronic publication.
 Remember that the staff works on multiple projects at a time.
 Because special mailings should be in the hands of members at least four (4) weeks prior to the event, at least eight (8) weeks should be allowed for publicity lead time (for printed materials).
-The Communications Director, Leigh Thomas, will be happy to work with you on your material (email@example.com; 803-576-3773).
+The Communications Director, Mary-Kathryn Craft, will be happy to work with you on your material (email@example.com; 803-576-3773).

 The Bar encourages the media to contact its offices to verify facts.
 On occasion, the President or Executive Director may refer a reporter to you for information about some aspect of law.
 You can assist the reporters by providing factual information and answering question; this is part of our effort to educate the public.
 If your personal view differs from that of the official position of the Bar, you MUST make it clear that you are not speaking on behalf of the Bar.
 Your view as committee chair MUST reflect the position of the Bar.